shiftay/slate/source/includes/_Movement.md

 ```

-  Checks collisions with enemies, and objects
+  Adds to the score, when overlapping with an Interactable

 Parameter | Description
  --------|--------
-other | >The object that was run into.
-###
-  Adds to the score, when overlapping with an Interactable
+other | The interactable being overlapped